-BBQ pulled pork is a game day favorite.
-Pork shoulder slow cooked in garlic and orange juice until it is fall-apart tender is mixed with your favorite barbeque sauce and piled high on toasted buns.
+This BBQ pulled pork recipe is a game day favorite.
+Pork shoulder slow roasted in garlic and orange juice until it is fall-apart tender is mixed with your favorite barbeque sauce and piled high on toasted buns.

 This is the kind of food I want to have bubbling away in the oven making my kitchen smell of divine porkiness while I am preparing to entertain a group of friends waiting for my beloved Buckeyes to take the field.